arnested/drupal-mode/README.md

 major mode to enable functionality only for that particular major mode (i.e. adhering to Drupals PHP coding standards only in php-mode).

-Drupal mode will try not to enforce specific ways of working with Emacs on to you.
+Drupal mode will not try to enforce specific ways of working with Emacs on to you.
 Emacs can be extended in a million different ways and you should use the parts and extensions that fit *you* and *your* working habits.

-If Drupal mode recognizes you using an extension that it knows about it will adapt the extension to be useful in Drupal mode and with Drupal.
+If Drupal mode recognizes you are using an extension that it knows about it will adapt the extension to be useful in Drupal mode and with Drupal.
 I.e. it will recognize if you have loaded etags support and setup your buffers to use the TAGS file in your DRUPAL_ROOT folder.